PromptForge/melef-paper-Open-Datasets-Cybersecurity/README.md

 # Run Phishgraph
 You will need to place malicious_urls.7z and phishgraph.py into the same directory.
-Unzip malicious_urls.7z and then run python3 phishgraph.py he main dependencoes are sentence_transformers import sentence-transformers and diskannpy.
+Unzip malicious_urls.7z and then run python3 phishgraph.py.
+The main dependencoes are sentence_transformers and diskannpy.

 # Dataset Evaluation